caseylholston/bamazon/README.md

-# bamazon
+# Bamazon

-Below are the links for the different applications for Week 12
+Below are the links for the different application videos for Week 12

 [Bamazon Customer](https://www.youtube.com/watch?v=FWmmTNDXoR4)